olle-johannesson/movies-for-pixi/movies/the_fly_1986.md

 director: "David Cronenberg"

-summary: "A man turns into a fly"
+summary: "A man gradually turns into a fly"

 comment: "If someone namedrops the genre 'body-horror', this is one example of it"